armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-28-0.md

 > Breaking changes are kept in this list for 3 minor versions from when the change is introduced.
 For example, a breaking change introduced in 2.21.0 appears in the list up to and including the 2.24.x releases.
 It would not appear on 2.25.x release notes.

+### Orca requires RDBMS configured with UTF-8 encoding
+This release includes a change from MySQL JDBC drivers to AWS drivers.
+We have seen this cause issues when the database is NOT in a utf8mb4 format.

 ### Update Kubernetes v2 provider accounts that use the `aws-iam-authenticator`

 **Impact**